khulnasoft-lab/design.khulnasoft.com/doc/commits.md

 <footer - optional>
 ```

 The header is mandatory and the scope of the header is optional.
+The subject must not end with a period.
 Each line in the commit message should be no longer than 72 characters.

 When opening an MR, make sure you do at least one of the following: